Guide to Stockton, California’s Growing Seasons

 You'll find that along with the bounty of summer appearing on stands, many local restaurants take advantage of the seasonal produce, and from Central California to the Bay Area and beyond, Stockton's best influences restaurant menus.

-As the warm weather lingers in the Central Valley even as other parts of the country begin to cool off, pears and pomegranates begin to arrive as other fruits begin to dwindle.
+By mid September, you cannot miss the caravan of trucks hauling huge, open pallets of tomatoes, this is especially true on Highway 99 and Interstate 5.
+The abundance of tomatoes is prevalent in the Central Valley of California.
+As the warm weather lingers in the Central Valley even as other parts of the country begin to cool off, olives and pomegranates begin to arrive as other fruits begin to dwindle.

 Delicious items including nuts, such as almonds and walnuts, and apples, which are harvested during select months, are available in Stockton's Central Valley region of California throughout the year.

-From fruit stands that dot the growing fields to celebrated farmers' markets, the fruits and vegetables grown in the rich soil of San Joaquin County change with the season and are enjoyed both locally and all over the world.
+From fruit stands that dot the growing fields to celebrated farmers' markets, the fruits and vegetables grown in the rich, fertile ground of San Joaquin County change with the season and are enjoyed both locally and all over the world.